 This self-denial and self-avoidance are what ultimately leads to psychopathologies, Prof. Hayes notes.
 Instead, he suggests, try to hold your fear in a self-compassionate way.
 "Bring that frightened part of you close and treat it with some dignity."

-It's perhaps worth mentioning that ACT has proven effective in the treatment of anxiety in a wide range of studies, and in some areas of mental health, it proved to be even more effective than the classical form of CBT.
+It's perhaps worth mentioning that ACT has proven effective in the treatment of anxiety in a wide range of

 4. Make stress your friend